Allegheny Observatory: Heavier-than-air flight research

 Langley also researched heavier-than-air flight behind the observatory.
-To study the aerodynamic behavior of different forms traveling at high speeds he built a large spring "whirling arm" to which stuffed birds and wings he made were attached.
+To study the aerodynamic behavior of different forms traveling at speeds up to 70 mph, he built a 30' spring "whirling arm" to which stuffed birds and wings he made were attached.
 After leaving Allegheny Observatory to become secretary of the Smithsonian in 1888, he continued his flight research, designing and flying the first, unmanned, aircraft capable of stable continuously powered flight from a houseboat on the Potomac River.
 His full-size manned Aerodrome was funded by the U.S. Army.
 Two well-publicized crashes of the Aerodrome in 1903 ended his flight research.

-The New Allegheny Observatory
+The new Allegheny Observatory

 The original observatory building was replaced by the current structure, shown in the photograph above.
 It was designed in the Classic Revival style by Thorsten E. Billquist.
 The cornerstone was laid in 1900, and the new structure was completed in 1912.
 It is located four miles north of downtown Pittsburgh, Pennsylvania, at Riverview Park.
 The building is a tan brick and white terra cotta hilltop temple whose Classical forms and decoration symbolize the unity of art and science.
 The L-shaped building consists of a library, lecture hall, classrooms, laboratories, offices, and three hemispherical domed telescope enclosures.
 Two were reserved for research; one for use by schools and the general public.

 The core of the building is a small rotunda, housing an opalescent glass window depicting the Greek muse of astronomy, Urania, designed by artist Mary Elizabeth Tillinghast.
 A crypt in the basement of the observatory holds the ashes of two eminent astronomers and former directors of the Allegheny Observatory, James Edward Keeler and John Brashear.
 In addition, the crypt holds the remains of Brashear's wife Phoebe and Keeler's wife Cora Matthews Keeler and son Henry Bowman Keeler.

 The original observatory building was converted into an athletics training facility in 1907 and used by the university's football team.
 The original observatory building was sold, along with the rest of the adjacent university buildings, to the Protestant Orphan Asylum prior to the move of the main academic portion of the university to the Oakland section of Pittsburgh in 1909.
 The original observatory building was torn down in the 1950s and the site is now occupied by Triangle Tech.